chylex/Discord-History-Tracker/README.md

 #### Distribution

 The mentioned build scripts will prepare `Release` builds ready for distribution.
 Once the script finishes, the `app/bin` folder will contain self-contained executables for each major operating system, and a portable version that works on all other systems but requires .NET 5 to be installed.

+Note that when building on Windows, the generated `.zip` files for Linux and Mac will not have correct file permissions, so it will not be possible to run them by double-clicking `DiscordHistoryTracker`.
+I tried using Python to re-create the archives with correct file permissions, but found that Linux `zip` tools could not see them.
+The only working solution is building the Windows + portable version on Windows, and Linux + Mac version on Linux.